dilettant/thepublicoffice/wiki/postit-session-draft.md

 		* How does it situate itself in the topography of contemporary labour market?

 #### Sustainable development

+*Victor & Anders*
+* Local development
+	* Actual trends and strategies & values in urban planning e.g. regarding public spaces?
+	* What could a PO potentially produce/provide for a local community?
+	* How does gentrification work???
+	* integration of different social groups in a local community?

+*Myriam & Johan*
 * Public infrastructure
 	* What is the role of public infrastructure in relation to sustainable development?
 		* Local perspective